WindNewsToday

 “We are moving forward with determination—not only to meet our 2027 target but also to ensure Sunrise Wind sets a benchmark for clean energy excellence.”

-The Future of Offshore Wind in America Ørsted Offshore wind project represents more than a single development—it’s a signal of stability and ambition for the offshore wind industry at large.
+The Future of Offshore Wind in America Ørsted Offshore Wind Project represents more than a single development—it’s a signal of stability and ambition for the offshore wind industry at large.
 As states like New York, New Jersey, and Massachusetts accelerate their renewable energy goals, Sunrise Wind stands as a model of collaboration, innovation, and long-term vision.

 When completed in 2027, the project will: